rbaumgar/monitor-demo-app/application-monitoring.md

 :star: If you are using a different namespace, please don't forget to replace the namespace (monitor-demo).

-## Prometheus Adapater for User Metrics
+## Prometheus Adapter for User Metrics

 ### Show the Prometheus Adapter Image